experience america’s most authentic narrow gauge railroad

 The East Broad Top is many things — a delightful family destination, a National Historic Landmark, a great volunteer opportunity, an unparalleled preservation undertaking, and more.
 The railroad, which was built beginning in 1872, is the only surviving three-foot gauge common carrier railroad east of the Rocky Mountains.

-Want to get your hands dirty?
-The all-volunteer Friends of the East Broad Top needs volunteers at every skill level.
+Want to roll up your sleeves and get your hands dirty?
+The all-volunteer Friends of the East Broad Top need volunteers at every skill level.
 If you can paint, if you know your way around woodworking tools, if you can reglaze windows, if you can help disassemble locomotives or reassemble passenger cars, the Friends need you.

 Watch the Trailer